A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

-Result values here are extended to include record values, integers and booleans, and with the lazy operator approach we are taking, mentioned above, the operators will not be evaluated.
-The only cases where the concrete value of an operation is needed for execution to continue is the boolean value of a conditional guard to know which conditional branch to take, or for a function result (which could be inside a record and so will need record projections).
-We will define a special function $\evalval$ which reduce the operators in value results $\reval$ to produce actual values $\eval$ when needed.
+Result values here are extended to include record values, integers and booleans, and with the demand operator approach we are taking, the operators will not (yet) be evaluated.
+The only cases where the concrete value of an operation is needed for execution to continue is the boolean value of a conditional guard, to know which conditional branch to take; or, for a function result, which could be inside a record and so will need record projections.
+We will define a special function $\evalval$ that reduces the operators in value results $\reval$ to produce actual values $\eval$ when needed.

+\begin{definition}[Result Evaluation] $\evalval$ is defined by induction via the clauses in Figure \ref{fig_evalval}.
+The function is undefined for cases of type mismatch, \eg projecting a number or adding records. \end{definition}